 Values can be specified as Chezy or Manning numbers; the same type of number for all areas throughout the model.
-Manning numbers are converted to Chezy numbers on the basis of the calculated water depth.
+Manning numbers are converted to Chezy numbers on the basis of the calculated water depth during each time-step in the hydrodynamic model.